Idank96/langgraph_helper_agent/README.md

 **1. Smart Routing** (`router_node`)
 - **Documentation-First Approach**: Strongly biased toward retrieving official documentation for 95%+ of questions
 - **Safety Gates**: Relevance check (filters non-LangGraph/LangChain questions) and safety check (detects jailbreak attempts)
+- **Context Validation**: After retrieval, validates context quality (relevance and sufficiency) and decides whether to retry with refined query or proceed
+- **Intelligent Retry Logic**: Up to 3 retrieval attempts with query refinement based on missing information
+- **Online Mode Control**: Switches from official docs to unrestricted web search when needed
 - Only skips retrieval for trivial definitional questions (e.g., "What does LLM stand for?")
 - Routes to extract_keywords, retrieve, respond, reflect, or end based on current state
 - LLM makes intelligent decisions about when documentation is truly unnecessary